University of Minnesota Administrative Policy

 Reason for Policy

-To implement Board of Regents Policy: Health and Safety (PDF) by providing a framework to protect and provide for our students, faculty, staff, and visitors in the event of a major interruption of our mission and operation.
+To implement Board of Regents Policy: Health and Safety by providing a framework to protect and provide for our students, faculty, staff, and visitors in the event of a major interruption of our mission and operation.
 Further, the University recognizes that these obligations extend to a responsibility for each COU within the University to be able to meet its individual obligations.
 These obligations include the ability to provide the services expected of them and to carry out functions essential to the mission of the University should an event occur which interrupts the normal course of operations.
 Failure to have an adequate continuity plan could lead to unnecessary injury or loss of life, financial disaster, interruptions of academic classes, failure of research projects, and delays in completing other mission essential activities.

 Contacts